-Had that been the case then the rest of Spain would have fallen in line with those 60% and destroyed the Catholic Church.
+Had that been the case then it is likely that the rest of Spain would have fallen in line with those 60% and destroyed the Catholic Church.

 * The Pope's initial statement was that others prevented him from learning about

-the boys complaints but he was well known for hiring only the kind of
+the boys complaints but he was well known for hiring only people that block important information.

 those under him did not intercept the information because none was ever